NetLab-ECO-UFRJ/itd_quarto/README.md

 - Review scripts that calculate the score

-- Script to convert to/from YAML <> CSV
+- Script/methods to convert to/from YAML <> CSV

 ## Project Structure